 The discharge of detectable levels of chemicals used for the treatment and control of disease, other than salt (NaCl) shall be prohibited.

-The discharge will be subject to review by the Regional Water Board for possible issuance of Waste Discharge Requirements/NPDES permit.
+The discharge will be subject to review by the North Coast Water Board for possible issuance of Waste Discharge Requirements/NPDES permit.

-The Regional Water Board may waive Waste Discharge Requirements for fish hatcheries, fish rearing, and aquaculture facilities, provided that the discharge complies with applicable sections of the Water Quality Control Plan for the North Coast Region and satisfies the conditions for waiver which are described in Regional Water Board Resolution No. 87-113 (Appendix Section of this Plan).
+The North Coast Water Board may waive Waste Discharge Requirements for fish hatcheries, fish rearing, and aquaculture facilities, provided that the discharge complies with applicable sections of the Water Quality Control Plan for the North Coast Region and satisfies the conditions for waiver which are described in North Coast Water Board Resolution No. 87-113 (Appendix Section of this Plan).

 The public interest is served by the fish hatchery, rearing facility, or aquaculture operation.

-4.1.17Policy on Power Plant Cooling
+5.2.13 Policy on Power Plant Cooling

 Utilization of fresh waters of the basin for power plant cooling poses both quantity and quality problems.
 Approximately 25,000 acre-feet of water per year are required for cooling purposes for each 1,000 megawatts of installed generating capacity if evaporative cooling towers are used.
 Losses of cooling water through evaporation would be approximately 22,000 acre-feet per each 1,000 megawatts of generating capacity.
 Such losses for power plant cooling could seriously affect the availability of water for other consumptive uses, and may impair the beneficial use of the water for such nonconsumptive uses as esthetic, fish and wildlife habitat, and recreation purposes.

-The utilization of fresh inland waters of the region for power plant cooling is regulated by the State Water Resources Control Board's Thermal Plan, (Appendix Section of this Plan).
-In addition, the Regional Water Board can adopt waste discharge requirements on power plant cooling operations which could potentially adversely affect water quality in the region.
+The utilization of fresh inland waters of the region for power plant cooling is regulated by the State Water Resources Control Board's Thermal Plan.
+In addition, the North Coast Water Board can adopt waste discharge requirements on power plant cooling operations which could potentially adversely affect water quality in the region.

-4.1.18 Policy On Residual Wastes
+5.2.14 Policy On Residual Wastes

-Residual wastes such as raw sludge from sewage treatment plants shall be disposed of only at sites approved by the Regional Water Board.
+Residual wastes such as raw sludge from sewage treatment plants shall be disposed of only at sites approved by the North Coast Water Board.
 In approving such sites the Board shall be guided by the regulations contained in the California Code of Regulations, Title 23, Division 3, Chapter 15.

 Nonpoint Source Measures

-California has achieved considerable improvements in controlling point source discharges, such as wastewater from municipalities and industrial facilities.
-It is now recognized that in many areas nonpoint source discharges, such as stormwater runoff, are the principal sources of contaminant discharges to surface water and groundwater.
+In the North Coast Region, nonpoint source discharges are the principal sources of contaminant discharges to surface water and groundwater.
+Nonpoint source discharges generally occur when water, such as stormwater, drainage, or seepage, flows across a modified, disturbed, or contaminated landscape, entraining pollutants that are then delivered to a water of the state or placed on the landscape where they are at risk of being delivered to a water of the state.

-In contrast to point sources, which discharge wastewater of predictable quantity and quality at a discrete point (usually at the end of a pipe), nonpoint source discharges are diffuse in origin and variable in quality.
-Management of nonpoint source discharges is in many ways more difficult to achieve, since it requires an array of control techniques customized to local watershed conditions.
+Nonpoint source discharges are diffuse in origin and variable in quality.
+Management of nonpoint source discharges is in many ways more difficult to achieve than point source discharges, since it requires an array of control techniques customized to local watershed conditions.
+Management practices are structural and non-structural (operational) controls applied before, during and after pollution producing activities to eliminate or reduce the generation of nonpoint source discharges.
+Management practice implementation typically requires: 1) adaptation to site specific or regional specific conditions; 2) monitoring to ensure that practices are properly applied and are effective in attaining and maintaining water quality standards; 3) immediate mitigation of a problem where the practices are not effective; and 4) improvement of management practice implementation or implementation of additional practices when needed to resolve a deficiency.
+Nonpoint source discharge in the North Coast Region may result from such activities as timber, agriculture, cannabis operations and includes roads; construction; and gravel, rock and mineral mining operations, among others.